khonmaxiq/mini_projects/Readme.txt

 of indication of sources of such a method of non-destructive testing as acoustic emission.
 Groups of points are visible in the figure, which, most likely, belong to the same defect.

+This file 'loc_new3.txt' contains the coordinates of the indication points after acoustic emission.

 link about DBSCAN: https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html